If you are in New Zealand, please click here.

 Travel agents may impose their own charges in connection with a cruise (for example service fees) and may impose their own cancellation fees.
 Any charges or fees of this nature are a matter strictly between the guest and their travel agent.

-Subject to clause 29 (Price changes) and availability, some changes can be made to your booking.
+Subject to clauses 29 and 30 (Price changes and Price Protection) and availability, some changes can be made to your booking.
 You may request changes via your travel agent up to 45 days before departure.
 We will make every effort to meet your change request; however, we cannot guarantee that we will be able to make any requested change.
 Please note: any booking that is modified after the promotion has ended will result in the loss of the promotion.
 Examples of changes that will result in the promotion being forfeit are including, but not limited to; change of ship, sail date, category booked, amending the travel agency ID or selecting an alternate price/promotion.

 Up to 45 days before departure an administration fee of AU$50 per booking will be payable for each change requested.
 If you request a change within 45 days of departure, this may be treated as a cancellation of your original booking and cancellation charges as set out in these terms and conditions will be payable.
 The changed arrangements will then be treated as a new booking.